<> <>

 Can you switch from another GLP-1 medication to Mounjaro?

-Yes, you can move from another GLP-1 medication, like semaglutide or liraglutide, onto tirzepatide but you'll need to consult with your healthcare provider on how best to do this.
+Switching from Wegovy to Mounjaro is possible, as generally you can move from another GLP-1 medication, like semaglutide or liraglutide, onto tirzepatide, but you'll need to consult with your healthcare provider on how best to do this.

-It's important to note that regardless of the dose of your previous medication, you'll need to start on the lowest dosage of Mounjaro, which is 2.5mg, and slowly increase your dosage over a period of time.
+It's important to note that regardless of the dose of your previous medication, you'll need to start on the lowest dosage of Mounjaro, which is 2.5mg, and slowly increase your dosage over time.

 How to administer Mounjaro